Gregory-Eales/perceptron-iris-classification/README.md

 # Perceptron-Iris-classification

 ## Overview:
-This is a simple perceptron model which is trained to classify samples from the iris dataset. <br/>
+This is a simple perceptron model which is trained to classify samples from the iris dataset.
+This consists of a two input features of both the petal and sepal length for each of the Seratos and Vericolor iris species. <br/>

 ## Requirements: